the-this-pointer/the-this-pointer.github.io/src/blog/2022-8-15-setjmp-longjmp-in-c.md

 ---
-title: Using setjmp and longjmp in C
+title: Using "setjmp" and "longjmp" in C
 author: Reza
 date: '2022-08-15'
 categories:
   - C
   - C++
+tags:
+  - programming
 ---

 Two less known C programming language methods are `setjmp` and `longjmp`.
 They are defined in `setjmp.h` header file or `csetjmp` in C++ standard library.